ros-drivers/microstrain_mips/README.md

 #### MSCL
 MSCL is now installed in the [CMakeLists.txt](./ros_mscl/CMakeLists.txt).
 The version installed can be changed by passing the flag `-DMSCL_VERSION="62.0.0"`

+If you already have MSCL installed and want to use your installed version instead of the one automatically downloaded, you can specify the location by passing the flag `-DMSCL_DIR=/usr/share/c++-mscl`

 We do our best to keep ROS-MSCL up-to-date with the latest MSCL changes, but sometimes there is a delay.
 The currently supported version of MSCL is [v62.0.0](https://github.com/LORD-MicroStrain/MSCL/releases/tag/v62.0.0)

 #### Building from source
 1. Install ROS and create a workspace: [Installing and Configuring Your ROS Environment](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)

-2. Move the entire ROS-MSCL folder (ros_mscl and mscl_msgs for just source) to the your_workspace/src directory.
+2. Move the entire ROS-MSCL folder (microstrain_inertial, microstrain_msgs , and microstrain_common for just source) to the your_workspace/src directory.

-3. Locate and register the ros_mscl package: `rospack find ros_mscl`
+3. Locate and register the ros_mscl package: `rospack find microstrain_inertial`

 4. Build your workspace: